Nexmo/station/_documentation/voice/voice-api/guides/endpoints.md

 ## Websockets

-Nexmo offers the ablity to connect a call to a WebSocket endpoint where the audio of the call is sent and received in real-time over a long-lived HTTP connection.
+Nexmo offers the ability to connect a call to a WebSocket endpoint where the audio of the call is sent and received in real-time over a long-lived HTTP connection.

 With websockets Nexmo acts as the HTTP client and makes an HTTP request to your web server which should then upgrade that connection to a websocket.

 The endpoint is addressed via a `uri` parameter which should be a standard websocket URL, starting with either `ws://` for plain HTTP or `wss://` for TLS enabled servers.
 The `Content-Type` parameter can be set to `audio/l16;rate=16000` or `audio/l16;rate=8000`, depending on if you need the data at 16kHz or 8kHz.
-Most realtime transcription services work best with audio at 8kHz.
+Most real-time transcription services work best with audio at 8kHz.

 An optional `headers` parameter can be passed containing a JSON object of key value pairs that you want to send.
 The maximum size of this headers parameter is 512 bytes.

 ## CallerID

-For both `phone` and `sip` endpoint types, the `from` field *must* be a Nexmo Number associated with your account in e.164 format.
+For both `phone` and `sip` endpoint types, the `from` field *must* be a Nexmo Number associated with your account in E.164 format.
 This will then be used as the caller ID on the receiving phone.
 For SIP endpoints it will take the format `number@sip.nexmo.com`.

 ## Vonage Business Cloud